E-P-T/Homework/UladzimirFiodarau/final_task/README.md

 - A quick guide for updating it on Ubuntu can be found here: https://linuxize.com/post/how-to-install-python-3-9-on-ubuntu-20-04/

-Required third-party packages with versions used while developing rss-reader (can be found in requirements.txt file in 'final_task' directory):
+Required third-party packages with versions used while developing rss-reader (can be found in requirements_cli.txt file in 'final_task' directory):
 ```
 setuptools~=62.3.3 *is installed by default in Python 3.4 and higher
 aiohttp~=3.8.1